Did You See Our Video on Growing Bloodroot?

 The picture above is freshly harvested bloodroot and the picture below are some of the beautiful baskets made by Cherokee artists using bloodroot as one of the dyes.
 These baskets can be purchased at the Qualla Arts and Crafts Gallery in Cherokee, NC.

-If you would like to see us do more projects like this, consider making a donation to our program.
-It is quick and easy, just CLICK HERE!
+If you would like to see us do more projects like this, consider making a donation to the NC Alternative Crops and Organics Program.
 We would be pleased to list your name as a Friend of the NC Alternative Crops and Organics Program.